asmaamirkhan/DeepLearningNotes/8-ObjectDetection/0-RegionBasedAlgorithms.md

 ## 🔷 R-CNN _(Region Based Convoltional Neural Network)_
 It depends on:
 1. Selecting huge number of regions
-2. And then decrease them to 2000 by _selective search_
+2. And then decreasing them to 2000 by _selective search_
    * Each region is called a _region proposal_
 3. Extracting convolutional features from each region
 4. Finally checking if any object exists